oneapi-src/oneDNN/doc/rfc/api-v1.0/README.md

 > exactly what happens in most of the frameworks that manage all the memory on
 > their own.

-This change should make it possible to make Intel MKL-DNN primitives stateless and hence thread safe: the same primitive can be executed in multiple independent threads as long as different threads use different scratchpads.
+Explicit scratchpad should make it possible to make Intel MKL-DNN primitives stateless and hence thread safe: the same primitive can be executed in multiple independent threads as long as different threads use different scratchpads.

-> **NOTE** Feedback requested
->
-> We recognize that requiring the user to always pass scratchpad memory is an
-> intrusive change that may result in increased boilerplate code even for such
-> simple primitives as sum, concatenation, and reorder.
->
-> As an option, Intel MKL-DNN could support the two following cases:
-> - if a user passes a scratchpad memory the primitive would use it;
-> - if a user does not pass a scratchpad memory the primitive would allocate a
->   buffer for the execution time and use it as a scratchpad.
->
-> In the latter case, a runtime allocation might affect performance but would
-> ensure functional correctness.
->
-> It is not clear whether Intel MKL-DNN should support optional scratchpad.
-The
-> current plan is to not support it.
-This might be changed according to the
-> feedback received.
+However, if a user chooses implicit scratchpad mode, there is no thread-safety guarantees.

 ## 3. Simplified execution model